trludewig/ToDoApp/README.md

 Describe any challenges encountered while building the app.

 Out of the box Android Studio gave me a ConstraintLayout and it made a very brittle layout of the items I dragged onto the screen.
 I do not trust the layout designer in the Studio and prefer to use the text perspective.
 Often, the design view shows the components laid out one way while in the emulator, the components display in a different way.
 After a little troubleshooting, I found that the button component had to be defined prior to the other layout components that reference it.

+I used cupboard to interface with Sqlite and I was not sure if it is expensive or correct to get a new cursor every time the db is changed and switch it out in the adapter.
+This worked but I was not sure this is the correct methodology.

 ## License